Transporte Colectivo Urbano de Luanda

-Transporte Colectivo Urbano de Luanda, short TCUL is the public transit company of Angola's capital city, Luanda.
+Transporte Colectivo Urbano de Luanda, abbreviated as TCUL, is the public transit company of Luanda, Angola's capital.
 TCUL was founded on July 12, 1988.
 It is a public, i.e. state owned company, depending on the Transport ministry of the central government.
 Besides 40 bus lines within Luanda province, it also operates over-land bus lines from Luanda to Benguela, Sumbe, N'Dalatando, Malange, Uíge, and Huambo.
 TCUL disposes of about 300 buses, soon to be extended to 400.